phusion/passenger_apt_automation/ConceptualIntroductionToDebianPackaging.md

  1. Writing a specification of the packaging.
  2. Putting the specification in the same directory as the software's source code.
- 3. Running a Debian package building.
+ 3. Running a Debian package building tool.
 This turns that specification, plus the software's source code, into one or more package files.

 ### Compilation is an integral part of package building